Although the Langtang Valley can be reached by a day’s drive from Kathmandu, this area is still unknown to the majority of trekkers.

-Dominated by the Langtang Himalayas this valley trek is relatively short but one which the trail, at altitudes of under 4,000m, except for a sunrise climb up to Tserko Ri at 5,000m, runs through rhododendron, and bamboo forests, along thundering waterfalls, and under stunning snow-capped mountains.
+Dominated by the Langtang Himalayas this valley trek is relatively short but one that runs through rhododendron and bamboo forests, alongside thundering waterfalls and stunning snow-capped mountains.

-This diverse trek also introduces the Buddhist culture of Tamang and Sherpa peoples.
-The ancient monastery of Kyanjin Gompa, situated near Tserko upholds this tradition.
+This diverse trek introduces you to the Buddhist culture of the Tamangs and the Sherpas and the ancient monastery of Kyanjin Gompa, situated near Tserko upholds this tradition.
 The spectacular views on this trek include Dorje Lakpa (6,990m), Langtang Ri (6,370m) and Langtang Lirung (7,245m).

-The trek passes through Langtang National Park, ensuring pristine countryside and flora and fauna, as well as yak pastures and even home-based cheese factories!
+The trek passes through Langtang National Park- a pristine countryside with majestic flora and fauna, yak pastures and local cheese factories!
 Himalayan pheasants, Himalayan deer, Himalayan bears, monkeys, and the elusive red panda, are native to this region.

 Langtang Village was completely destroyed during the April 2015 earthquake.
 The resilient locals have, however, been busy rebuilding and some teahouses and lodges have been rebuilt and are open.
 The best way for people to help is to continue to visit this area.